AkashTyagiCSIT/Ground-Water-Level-Predictor/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.

 Please read our [contributing guidelines](CONTRIBUTING.md) and steps to get started as a contributor.
-## Feedback

-If you have any feedback, please reach out to us at astroxphiliauxx@gmail.com

 ## License